The 6 best online collaboration tools for remote work

 Google Drive and Dropbox are both strong contenders, with solid security protocols and encryption, as well as the ability to allow teams to collaborate on files.
 They both sync document changes so that you can access them on multiple devices, though Dropbox syncs a bit faster because it block-syncs your changes instead of the entire document.

-Google Drive is part of G Suite, Google’s business service, so it integrates with Meet.
+Google Drive is part of Google Workspace, Google’s business service, so it integrates with Meet.
 It also integrates with Docs, Sheets, Slides, Maps and more.
 Dropbox just has Paper as a word processing tool.

 It’s a tough call, but for its versatility and ease of use, Google Drive comes out as the winner in this head-to-head.